sasq64/sasq64.github.io/cpp-javascript.md

 and so in *the same thread* as the render loop.

-Together with our *by value* classes and C++11 lambdas, this allows us to use callbacks in a very poweful way.
+Together with our *by value* classes and C++11 lambdas, this allows us to use callbacks in a very powerful way.
 Here is another example;

 {% highlight c++ %}
     my_string title = "Initial text";